Right now only, you can buy the course for a 10% discount.

 • Smurfing.
 Outlaws divide the sum into different amounts and spread it between different recipients.
 The process is related to iconic Belgium characters when participants in the scheme serve as smurfs.
 It’s one of the most common methods among all stages of the money laundering process.

-The number one priority of this phase is to get the dirty funds into the financial system and avoid suspicion.
+The number one priority of this phase is to get the dirty funds into the legitimate financial system and avoid suspicion.
 Many experts believe that placement is the riskiest ALM form.
 In turn, the possibility of authorities’ detection is higher than the next threats.

 Layering

 The next of three stages of money laundering in order is close to the placement definition.
 In this situation, malefactors make transactions on and on.
 It complicates traceability, so perpetrators reach the desired result.
-Counter to this hazard, banks insist on the verification of customer identities.
-What are the most widespread forms of the second phase?

 • Shell companies.
 Try to obscure any information about individuals, including directors and owners.
 The absence of employees or physical presence are common signs.